MuhammadAhmadRazaCS58/Group6-Dream-travel-agency-website-/README.md

-# Group6-Dream-travel-agency-website-
+# Group6-AICTL(FINAL PROJECT)-Dream travel agency(website)
 # 🌍 Dream Travel Agency

 Dream Travel Agency is a simple and responsive travel website created using **HTML and CSS**.
 The website is designed to showcase travel services, destinations, and allow users to contact the agency easily.

 ## 📌 Features
 - Home page with travel theme design
-- About Us page
-- Blog / Gallery section
+- Gallery section
 - Contact Us page
 - Clean and responsive layout
 - Simple navigation menu
+- Responsive

 ## 🛠️ Technologies Used
 - HTML5